jnozzi/cocoadev.com/markdown/NSFileManagerHelp.md

 ----

 What is the output you are expecting?
-What do you get instead? -- General/MikeAmy
+What do you get instead? -- MikeAmy

 ----
 Your code is wrong in many aspects: